Far Beyond the Stars: Plot

-Distraught by the death of a friend in the Dominion War, Captain Benjamin Sisko contemplates leaving Starfleet.
-He begins experiencing hallucinations of 20th-century New York City, and is suddenly taken over by his vision: becoming Benny Russell, an African-American science fiction writer in 1953, who is not conscious of his life in the 24th century.

-Russell encounters people who bear the likeness of people from Sisko's life on Deep Space Nine, such as a newsstand vendor who resembles his son's friend Nog.
-His fellow writers for the magazine Incredible Tales include Albert Macklin (Miles O'Brien); the short-tempered, left-wing Herbert Rossoff (Quark); and married couple Kay Eaton (Kira Nerys) and Julius Eaton (Julian Bashir).
-The magazine's illustrator Roy Ritterhouse (Martok) shows them sketches to be used in an upcoming issue; Russell is drawn to one of a space station resembling Deep Space Nine, and offers to write the story for it.
+Distraught by the death of a friend during the Dominion War, Captain Benjamin Sisko experiences a vision of 1953 New York City, where he is Benny Russell, an African-American science fiction writer.
+Russell works for the magazine "Incredible Tales", where his fellow writers resemble Sisko's crewmates: Albert Macklin (Miles O'Brien), Herbert Rossoff (Quark), and married couple Kay Eaton (Kira Nerys) and Julius Eaton (Julian Bashir).
+The magazine's illustrator Roy Ritterhouse (Martok) shows them sketches for an upcoming issue; Russell is drawn to one of a space station resembling Deep Space Nine, and offers to write the story for it.
 Magazine editor Douglas Pabst (Odo) tells Kay (who writes under a gender-neutral name) and Russell they are to be excluded from upcoming staff photos, as the magazine's readers might object to a woman and a "Negro" as science fiction writers.

 That night, Russell is harassed by two white police officers, Ryan (Dukat) and Mulkahey (Weyoun).
-He encounters a street preacher (Joseph Sisko) who seems to be speaking directly to him, imploring him to "write those words" in the name of "the Prophets".
-Russell goes home and begins to write.

-Some time later, he finishes his story "Deep Space Nine", about the black captain of a space station.
+He encounters a street preacher (Joseph Sisko) who implores him to "write those words" in the name of "the Prophets".
+Russell finishes his story "Deep Space Nine", about the black captain of a space station.
 His girlfriend Cassie (Kasidy Yates) doubts his ability to earn a living as a writer, but is faithful to him despite flirtation from baseball player Willie Hawkins (Worf).
 A young hustler, Jimmy (Jake Sisko), laughs at Russell's idea of "colored people on the Moon".